vvkumar2/vvkumar2.github.io/README.md

 The exploration of the dataset involved delving into both numerical and categorical data.
 For the numerical features, histograms were created as seen below.

 ![Numerical Data](https://github.com/vvkumar2/vvkumar2.github.io/assets/52425114/a34454e4-e426-4aac-8ccc-3b93406e306e)
-***Figure 1:** Histograms of numerical data, revealing insights such as age distribution and weight patterns.*
+***Figure 1:** Histograms of some of the numerical data, revealing insights such as age distribution and weight patterns.*

 From our numerical data in Figure 1, here are a few trends that we see: